rtkaheller/nomic/CURRENT.md

 If two or more rules claim to take precedence over one another or to defer to one another, then the numerical method again governs.

-**212:** If players disagree about the legality of a move or the interpretation or application of a rule, then the player preceding the one moving is to be the Judge and decide the question.
+**212 (Mutable):** If players disagree about the legality of a move or the interpretation or application of a rule, then the player preceding the one moving is to be the Judge and decide the question.
 Disagreement for the purposes of this rule may be created by the insistence of any player.
 This process is called invoking Judgment.